meyer-lab-cshl/meyer-lab-cshl.github.io/_pages/home.md

         development in the thymus.
     </p>
     <p>
-        We study how the organisation of the thymus and the cells therein provide an effective education system for T cells.
-We are particularly interested how the interactions of the developing T cells and the thymic epithelial cells lead to tolerance induction and generation of diversity in the immune system.
+        We study how the organisation of the thymus and its cells provide an effective education system for T cells.
+We are particularly interested how the interactions of developing T cells and thymic epithelial cells lead to tolerance induction and generation of diversity in the immune system.
     </p>
 </div>

 <div class="col-lg-6">
     <p>
-        The Meyer Lab seeks to answer these questions by combining genomics and mathematical modeling.
+        The Meyer Lab seeks to answer these questions by combining genomics and mathematical modelling.
         We investigate the spatial and temporal organisation of promiscuous gene expression in the thymus and how antigen distribution in the thymus affects epithelial-T cell interaction and migration.
         To understand cellular integrity mechanisms in thymic epithelial cells,